 1. Omnisend

-Beyond email, Omnisend also allows you to send SMS, push notifications, and Facebook and WhatsApp messages.
+Beyond email, Omnisend also allows you to send SMS, push notifications, and WhatsApp messages.
+Plus, you can actually post your email campaigns on your business Facebook page!

 Omnisend Pricing